KYC Breach Timeline 0 records exposed 0 breaches

 What they take from you

 Each step of "verification" hands over more of your identity.
-Each piece of data becomes a weapon if it leaks.
+Each piece becomes a weapon if it leaks.

 Your name and birthday